|Years||1983 FISA Youth Championships (8o 5th)

 “When we arrived in Strathclyde where the National Championships were that year, I went off for a practice paddle in my single, and right up at the top of the course, hit one of the big buoys and my spoon broke clean off,” Kim remembers.
 “So I was balancing in the middle of the lake [which is a natural-shaped lake and not just a 2k x six lane rectangle] on the other blade, and wondering how I would get out of this.
-Fortunately a lightweight men’s eight came up and I said, ‘Oh, I wonder if you could help me?’ and they managed to come up close enough so the boats were touching so I was holding on to them and they then manoeuvered themselves to the bank and I managed to glide to the bank where my coach [still Ian Shore] was waiting and he brought up a spare set of sculls.
+Fortunately a lightweight men’s eight came up and I said, ‘Oh, I wonder if you could help me?’ and they managed to get close enough that I could hold on to them and they then manoeuvered us all towards the bank where my coach [still Ian Shore] was waiting and he brought up a spare set of sculls.
 So I managed to have this collision and still not fall in!”

 Kim also qualified for the first open women’s single sculls at Henley Royal Regatta that year.
 Unfortunately for her she drew World Champion Maria Brandin of Sweden in the first round.
 Brandin won the race with an ‘easily’ verdict and went on to win the event.
 Although she admits, “It wasn’t really a race,” Kim nevertheless has happy memories of the occasion.
 “Mum and Dad came in the launch which was great, and it was like being at a party being at HRR, I hadn’t really realised that.
 Coming through the competitors’ enclosure the noise was absolutely amazing.”